wombleton/gitlaw-nz/acts/I/International War Crimes Tribunals Act 1995.md

 *   3\.
 In considering the penalty to be imposed on a person convicted of a crime under the present Statute, the International Tribunal for Rwanda shall take into account the extent to which any penalty imposed by a national court on the same person for the same act has already been served.

-### Article 10 Organization of the International Tribunal for Rwanda
+### Article 10---Organization of the International Tribunal for Rwanda

 The International Tribunal for Rwanda shall consist of the following organs: